 No one wants to end up on the office version of the worst dressed list, so make sure you plan ahead and get second opinions from those closest to you!
-If you’re not the type of person to make a grand statement with what you wear then keep things simple and festive, but avoid anything too tacky.
+If you’re not the type of person to make a grand statement with what you wear then to keep things simple and festive, but avoid anything too tacky.
 Wear something you feel comfortable in, if you find yourself anxiously adjusting your outfit in the changing room mirror then it’s not the right choice…

 Plan your journey home

 Make sure you’re not the one left standing alone at the end of the party.
 Arrange to share a taxi with people that live nearby or if that’s not possible then book a hotel.
-If you find yourself experiencing an energy shut down in the early stages of the party or have had a little too much to drink then ensure someone knows you’re leaving, and that you’ve got home safely.
+If you find yourself experiencing energy shut down in the early stages of the party or have had a little too much to drink then ensure someone knows you’re leaving, and that you’ve got home safely.

 Leave personal issues at home

 We’ve all seen the guest who spends the whole party crying on the shoulders of helpless colleagues.
 Whatever your situation you find yourself in over Christmas, leave your personal problems at the door.
 While there’s nothing wrong with wearing your heart on your sleeve, after a few drinks you could end up putting others in an awkward situation.

 If you have issues with colleagues or other party guests then make a decision to sort things out before the party.
 The last thing you want is to end up in a drunken confrontation that you will regret the next day!

 The beauty and magic of Christmas and New Year can often be overshadowed by stress, especially if you are hosting a party.
 This time is meant to be filled with joy and positivity rather than dread and self-doubt which is why these eight tips are crucial to follow so both you and your guests can enjoy this special day!

 Do not feel like you are alone and have to tackle hosting a party all by yourself.
 Ask a close friend or a family member to help you put up decorations, prepare food and tidy up.